Bike Share Toronto: Payment and Pricing

 Payment can done via a payment kiosk installed at each station, by key card at each dock, through their mobile app, or through their mobile website.
+As of 2026, the primary mode of payment is via the mobile app and website.
+Many stations no longer have payment kiosks.

 Riders who have no membership or pass must pay a $1 unlock fee.
 After which, they will be charged a fee based on duration of use.
 The fees are $0.12/min for a classic bicycle and $0.20/min for an e-bike.
 A 24-hour pass may also be purchased for $15, which allows for unlimited 90 minute rides on classic bikes.

 Annual memberships are also available.
 There are two tiers, the Annual 30 which allows for unlimited 30 minute trips at $105/year, and the Annual 45 which allows for unlimited 45 minute trips at $120/year.
 Both tiers only provide unlimited trips on classic bicycles, but halves the rates of e-bikes to $0.10/min.

 Exceeding the duration limit will incur overage fees.
 These fees are priced at the normal rates the riders pay for classic and e-bike usage.
 It is recommended that riders dock and undock another bike often to reset this duration.